ShubhamSood1406/DSA-Pattern/README.md

 -	Dijkstra's Algorithm: Cheapest Flights Within K Stops
 -	Floyd-Warshall: Find the City with Smallest Number of Neighbours at a Threshold Distance
 -	Bellman Ford: Network Delay Time

-## 21. Greedy
-Description: Greedy algorithms make local optimal choices at each step, which lead to a global optimal solution for problems like scheduling and resource allocation.
--	Jump Game II
--	Gas Station
--	Bag of Tokens
--	Boats to Save People
--	Wiggle Subsequence
--	Car Pooling
--	Candy

 ## 22. Design Data Structure
 Description: It involves building custom data structures to efficiently handle specific operations, like managing data access, updates, and memory usage.